lukwalczak/JakartaEE_Lab/warhammer-list-creator/src/main/resources/pl/edu/pg/eti/kask/list/configuration/avatar/README.md

 ### Credits

-All character's portraits were created using [DMHeroes](http://dmheroes.com/) developed by [Christian Oesch](https://twitter.com/ChristianOesch).
+All unit's portraits were created using [DMHeroes](http://dmheroes.com/) developed by [Christian Oesch](https://twitter.com/ChristianOesch).